 Considerably more experienced today, seemingly with the trust of the powers that be in Baton Rouge (LA), don’t be surprised to see the coaching staff for LSU use Battle on a regular basis this season in the secondary.
 Particularly in nickel and dime packages.

-“Battle was a hard-nosed player, fearless, with some great instincts and acceleration to the ball, that’s back when we had him,” said NFL veteran and Blue-Grey All-American Bowl coach Ken Stills.
+“Battle was a hard-nosed player, fearless, with some great instincts and acceleration to the ball, that’s back when we had him,” said NFL veteran and All-American Bowl coach Ken Stills.
 “LSU made a great choice and has a player to be reckoned with.”

 How much he contributes remains to be seen.
 The buzz surrounding Battle, however, is undeniable.
-Given his track record, especially in our presence against the nation’s best on the prep circuit, the future is bright for this alum of the Blue-Grey All-American Bowl.
+Given his track record, especially in our presence against the nation’s best on the prep circuit, the future is bright for this alum of the brand’s All-American Bowl.